T-yz/T-yz/README.md

 ### Project 3: [Holiday]
 - Description: A bit more in-depth; this app works as a travel planner and helps the user take into acoount all of the outgoing costs and gives a final total amount.

+## UI/UX design, Game development and more in the below link
 - GitHub Repository: [[[Link to the GitHub repository]](https://github.com/T-yz/Portfolio/tree/main)]